ulmi/ulmi.github.io/content/posts/1753206000908-framework/index.en.md

 For the mainboard I went with the AMD Ryzen 5 7640U, cause the the Ryzen AI 5 340 doesn't seem to be what it should, performance-wise and the AMD Ryzen 7 7840U was not available for shipping.
 I would prefer the AMD Ryzen AI 9 HX 370, but that's on whole new ballpark when it comes to price.
 Added to the mainboard I went with 64 Gb of RAM, and a 2Tb NVMe.

-Where are some pictures of the assembly.
+Here are some pictures of the assembly.

 ![image1](img/1.jpg)
 ![image2](img/2.jpg)